 How to avoid it?

-There is no set procedure to follow to prevent this from happening other than being vigilant about the boxing techniques and taking care of yourself.
+There is no set procedure to follow to prevent these type of punching bag injuries from happening other than being vigilant about the boxing techniques and taking care of yourself.
 It is important to take breaks between boxing sessions.
 Work on the techniques by shadow boxing in front of the mirror.
 Moreover, a wrist brace can also be worn to prevent this from happening.

 Strained Dorsal Muscles